anabaei/javalearn/examples/readme.md

   A good practice [here](https://www.geeksforgeeks.org/linked-list-set-1-introduction/) There is a linklist class which inside keeps node classes Each Linklist class has a head to tell from where to start nodes
+  * In order to insert new node to linklist you can use this [resource](https://www.geeksforgeeks.org/linked-list-set-2-inserting-a-node/)
   </details>
   <details>
   <summary> Stacks & Queues </summary>